 Yes, you will hear better by allowing your brain to receive more speech information.
 The digital advancements in hearing aids allow for selective reduction of frequencies where competing signals exists without negatively affecting the speech frequencies.
 Advanced hearing aids can also automatically adjust the scope of what we hear, removing competitive sounds that challenge our understanding.

 When someone states that you cannot be helped, get a second opinion!
 Most physicians are not experts in hearing science and treatments.
 It’s acceptable to seek the expert advice of a hearing care professional like an audiologist and obtain a second opinion.
 Breakthrough technological advances in the design and performance of hearing aids have given many people the opportunity to enjoy the benefits of amplification.
-You should see an audiologist to have a thorough test to evaluate your hearing and discuss your options for improvement in your everyday hearing ability.
+Contact us to have a thorough test to evaluate your hearing and discuss your options for improvement in your everyday hearing ability.

-Today’s advanced hearing aids offer a variety of discrete and comfortable options.
+Today’s advanced hearing aids offer a variety of discreet and comfortable options.
 Award-winning designs have proven to be aesthetically appealing, naturally comfortable, and virtually unnoticeable.
-Hearing Specialty Group can provide great acoustical performance that is completely discrete.
+Taylor Hearing Mobile Services can provide great acoustical performance that is completely discreet.

 With advanced digital technology, we are able to adjust the hearing aids when changes in your hearing occur.
 Rarely would we need to change a hearing aid due to changes in hearing.
 On average, people upgrade their hearing aids every 4-5 years, usually to take advantage of new technology.